palerdot/builder.io-next-tailwind-guide/README.md

 You need a valid api key to configure a `Builder` project.
 You can get this easily by logging in/signing up for a `builder.io` account.
 If you have a github account, you can easily create an account with one single click.

 After logging into your `builder.io` account, you can get your api keys by pressing `Cmd + k` and typing `api key`.
-Select, `Copy API` key option from the command pallete.
+Select, `Copy API` key option from the command palette.

 Alternatively, you can go to the account settings screen and get your API Key.